 K. Raja Bhattacharya is a partner with Bendit Weinstock in West Orange.
 He is a Certified Civil Trial Attorney.
 His practice areas are Medical Malpractice, Personal Injury, and Commercial Litigation.
 Raja is a Past-President of SABA-NJ.
-He serves on the New Jersey Association of Justice (NJAJ) Executive Committee as its Parliamentarian.
+He serves on the New Jersey Association of Justice (NJAJ) Executive Committee as its Assistant Secretary.
 He is also on the NJAJ Board of Governors and is an NJAJ PAC Trustee.
 Raja is a member of the New Jersey Supreme Court's Model Civil Jury Charge Committee, a Hudson County Ethics Committee Member and a Selective Service Board Member.

 Raja obtained his law degree from Seton Hall Law School.
 He obtained his B.A. in Economics and Government from the University of Texas at Austin.
 Raja has given numerous lectures on civil litigation to members of NJAJ and the New Jersey State Bar Association.
 He has been recognized for his achievements by Super Lawyers, the National Trial Lawyers, and other organizations.
 He was also a past winner of SABA-NJ's Solo/Small Law Firm Attorney of the Year award.

 Abdul Rehman Khan

 Abdul Rehman Khan is the Pro Bono Fellow for the City of Newark with McCarter & English.
 In this capacity, he leverages the firm’s pro bono resources to represent low-income tenants facing eviction, and he collaborates with stakeholders to influence public opinion about the critical societal aspects of eviction.